 I looked down on friends in healthy relationships.
 Those loved up, picturesque couples seemed repulsively superficial to me.
 I thought that Theo and I shared a love so profound, so undeniably intense, that it would be insulting to try and make it abide by conventional standards.

-But the warning signs were there: Theo had no qualms about calling his mom a "cunt" if she frustrated him.
+But the warning signs were there: Theo had no qualms about calling his mum a "cunt" if she frustrated him.
 He was asked to leave job after job because he couldn't get along with anyone at work.
 I felt like I was dating an unbearably cruel deity at times.
 And the crueler he became, the more I craved his love.

 Theo would often use what he referred to as "scare tactics"—subtly violent attempts to frighten me.
 He'd climb on top of me and dig his thumbs into my shoulders, whispering things like "shut the fuck up" or "I wish you would just go and fuck yourself."
 But he'd do it quietly, so my parents sleeping down the hall would never hear.
-I remember lying there paralyzed, completely dissociated from my body, hearing my own voice far away repeating don't, don't until he'd slink off of me.
+I remember lying there paralysed, completely dissociated from my body, hearing my own voice far away repeating don't, don't until he'd slink off of me.

 He slapped me across the face exactly once.
 It shocked me; and I just stared at Theo as he began to laugh.
 "You love it!" he exclaimed.
 "You're going to tell everybody that I'm an 'abuser' now, aren't you?"
 He was wrong, I never told anyone.